evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 ## Drivetrain

 The Toyota bZ4X AWD features an all-wheel drive system powered by two motors, one on each axle.
+The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension